CraigMcC1997/CraigMcC1997/README.md

 ## About me :rocket:
 - Currently working at ARM as a Graduate GPU Software Engineer
 - Previously a student of Computer Games Technology @ UWS Paisley
+- Awarded Membership Prize for Best Final Year Overall Performance by the British Computer Society in Jan 2020

 ## Certifications :scroll:
 - 1st Class Honours Graduate of Computer Game Technologies